oppia/oppia-web-developer-docs/Partial-CI-Tests-Structure.md

 ## Overview of Partial CI Tests Structure

 For non-python files, we run partial ci tests depending on the tests that a specific file affects.
-Running partial tests like this allow for PRs to be checked faster on the tests that a PR's code actually changed.
-As tests are run faster, developers can get feedback faster and CI resources are freed up for other jobs quicker.
+Running partial tests like this allow for PRs to be checked faster on the tests that a PR actually modifies.
+This faster test speed allows developers to get feedback faster and allows CI resources to be free more.
 The process of determining which tests to run goes like this:

 1. Generate a root files mapping which maps files to their root files.
 2. Store golden files containing the page modules that a specific test uses.